serumdetect/serum-coding-task-1/README.md

 ## Evaluation

-The submission in evaluated using the below criteria ordered by importance.
+The submission in evaluated using the criteria listed below in the order of importance.

 1. Correctness of the algorithm
 2. Computational efficiency (note that genomic intervals can be as long as an entire chromosome)
-1. Programming style and best practices
+3. Programming style and best practices

 ## Example data